Operation Unokat: UN offensive

 ONUC planned to engage in major operations on 13 December, and if not then, once it had its reinforcements ready.
 Ultimately, 2,000 additional troops were flown in, bring the number of ONUC personnel participating in the operation up to 4,500.
 By 15 December their preparations were complete and ONUC initiated a general offensive to occupy the centre of Élisabethville and block Katangese escape routes to the west.
 UN troops successfully secured areas to the east and west of their headquarters in the city.
 Through the evening and the following day the Ethiopian contingent fought through the Lido area to block Katangese paths of escape to Kipushi and Rhodesia, the Ghorkas attacked the city centre, and the Irish and Swedes secured the industrial district in preparation for an attack on Camp Massart, the main gendarmerie base, which was subsequently achieved.

 On 16 December Irish troops of the 36th Battalion secured the main railway line into Élisabethville in what became known as 'The Battle of the Tunnel'.
 Three men from Company A died in the fighting but the Irish managed to take the railway bridge and secure the road tunnel underneath to cut the main links into the city.

 On 17 December ONUC troops made further advances and their jets struck the UMHK headquarters after the Ethiopian contingent reported being fired upon from its environs.
 Occupation of the city progressed slowly, a fact which Urquhart attributed to a lack of respect for Raja by his Indian subordinates, tension between the Indian and Swedish contingents, and a lack of discipline among the Ethiopian contingent.
 By 18 December ONUC had near-total control of Élisabethville with the key exceptions of Tshombe's presidential palace and the UMHK headquarters.
-Sporadic mortar and sniper fired continued as the Ethiopians and Ghorkas continued mopping-up resistance.
+Sporadic mortar and sniper fired continued as the Ethiopians and Gurkhas continued mopping-up resistance.
 Some Baluba refugees from the nearby refugee camp came into the town to loot; UN Headquarters established a depot to store confiscated plunder.